Tipping points & feedback loops

 .
 Tilt Speed = 0 degrees per second, i.e. initially at rest

-By repeating this stepping process until the block hits the table at tilt = 90 degrees, you end up knowing in detail how the block has toppled.
-For each time considered you have, the time, tilt, tilt-speed and tilt-acceleration.
+By repeating this stepping process until the block hits the table at a tilt of 90 degrees, you can gain a detailed understanding of how the block topples.
+For each time considered, you have the time, tilt, tilt-speed and tilt-acceleration.
 You have “solved” the differential equation for the given initial conditions.

-Note, the discussion here is in degrees; however, when doing the calculations use radians for angles, “radians/second” for speed, and “radians per second per second” for acceleration.
+Note that the discussion here is in degrees; however, when performing calculations, use “radians” for angles, “radians/second” for speed, and “radians per second per second” for acceleration.

 Rotational energy of the toppling block

-If you want to stop the toppling block, say by catching it, you need to counter the rotational energy that the block acquires as it topples.
+If you want to stop the toppling block, say by catching it, you need to counteract the rotational energy that the block acquires as it topples.

 Let w = the angular speed of the block in radians per second